rajeevbh/PowerShell/Basics-Common/Comparison-Operator.md

 | `-is`  | Checks if an object is a specific type | `"Hello" -is [string]` → `$true` |
 | `-isnot`  | Checks if an object is not a specific type | `5 -isnot [string]` → `$true` |

+## To check case-sensitiveness add "c" at the begining.
+For example "ceq" instead of "eq"